 Today the funeral home is owned and operated by Tom and Natalie Clark Hemmerle.
 Tom started to work for the funeral home on November 22, 1992 and is a licensed funeral director and embalmer.

 They are joined by a staff of dedicated individuals.
-Richard Clark who is a licensed Funeral Director, Joey Hemmerle, Elisha Bivins who are apprentices and Jason Lewis a licensed funeral director and embalmer.
+Richard Clark who is a licensed Funeral Director, Joey Hemmerle, Elisha Lutz who are apprentices and Jason Lewis a licensed funeral director and embalmer.